sghpjuikit/player/README.md

 - inputs and outputs can be bound - when output value changes, it is passed into the listening input of other widget
 - inputs can be set to custom values
 - the whole system is displayed visually as editable graph
+- can load lazily - be passive until user explicitly requests loading with mouse click.

 Layouts:
 - widget management: Gui gives the ability to divide layouts into containers for widgets.
-These allow resizing, positioning, swapping, adding, removing and many more widget operations
+These allow resizing, positioning, swapping, adding, removing and many more widget operations.
+- Individual containers form nested hierarchy that can be configured at any level easily through user interface, navigating with left (down) + right (up) mouse click in layout mode.
 - multiple layout support/virtual layout space.
 Switching layouts by dragging them horizontally (left,right) opens new space for more layouts.
 This provides virtually infinitely large and conveniently navigable working space.

 Windows: